MohammadShakiba/Project_Libra_CP2K/Si75H64/step2/README.md

 `number_of_states`: The number of excited states to be considered.
 This value should not be larger than `NSTATE` in `TDDFPT` section.

 `tolerance`: The tolerance factor will consider the excited states which the square of their configuration interaction coefficient is larger than this value.
+Set to zero here

 `isUKS`: If this flag is set to **`1`**, then the program will consider the unrestricted spin calculations.
 If it is set to other values it will consider only the spin restricted case.
 Please, make sure for the `UKS .TRUE.` in the `cp2k_input_template.inp` if you have set this variable to **`1`**.